-A number of cases consider whether the leasing of property for rents amounts to a business.
+Several cases consider whether the leasing of property for rents amounts to a business.

-In L D Nathan Group Properties Ltd v CIR (1980) 4 NZTC 61,602, the taxpayer was the property owning subsidiary of the group.
+In L D Nathan Group Properties Ltd v CIR (1980) 4 NZTC 61,602, the taxpayer was the property-owning subsidiary of the group.
 Davison CJ said that the deriving of rents by a company such as the taxpayer was income from a business.
-This confirms the approach in Smith v Anderson (1880) 15 Ch D 258, CIT v Hanover Agencies Limited [1967] 1 All ER 954 (PC), and American Leaf Blending Co Sdn Bhd v Director-General of Inland Revenue [1978] 3 All ER 1185 (PC) that companies involved in leasing will readily be held to be in the business of property leasing.
+This confirms the approach in Smith v Anderson (1880) 15 Ch D 258, CIT v Hanover Agencies Ltd [1967] 1 All ER 954 (PC), and American Leaf Blending Co Sdn Bhd v Director-General of Inland Revenue [1978] 3 All ER 1185 (PC) that companies involved in leasing will more readily be held to be in the business of property leasing.
 However, this classification is not limited to company taxpayers.
 For example, in Case F111 (1984) 6 NZTC 60,094 the taxpayer owned two houses and a block of five flats.
 She collected the rents, interviewed tenants and did some of the maintenance and repair work.
-The TRA was of the view that the taxpayer was in business as a landlord.
+The Taxation Review Authority was of the view that the taxpayer was in business as a landlord.

-From these cases, it would appear that leasing a number of buildings is likely to mean the taxpayer is in the business of property leasing.
-Leasing only one building can also mean the taxpayer is in the business of property leasing, if the requirements of the building mean the landlord is actively and regularly involved with the property (e.g. negotiating new leases, maintenance, renovations, etc.).
-It is also possible that leasing a single building will not mean the landlord is in the business of property leasing (e.g. when the landlord does not need to have much involvement with the day to day running of the property, or when new lessees, maintenance, or renovation work are rare).
+From these cases, it would appear that leasing several buildings is likely to mean a taxpayer is in the business of property leasing.
+Leasing only one building can also mean a taxpayer is in the business of property leasing, if the requirements of the building mean the landlord is actively and regularly involved with the property (eg, negotiating new leases, maintenance, and renovations).
+It is also possible that leasing a single building will not mean the landlord is in the business of property leasing (eg, when the landlord does not need to have much involvement with the day-to-day running of the property, or when new lessees, maintenance, or renovation work are rare).
 It is interesting to note that the cases suggest that the business threshold is lower when the landlord is a company than when the landlord is an individual or individuals.

 Two Australian cases discussed below found the renting of property did not amount to a business.
-To the extent that these cases are inconsistent with the cases discussed above they should be ignored, as the above authorities, being Privy Council and New Zealand High Court and TRA cases, are more persuasive authorities in a New Zealand court.
+To the extent that these cases are inconsistent with the cases discussed above they are not considered to be precedential, and the above authorities, being Privy Council and New Zealand High Court and Taxation Review Authority cases, are more persuasive authorities in a New Zealand court.